jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ## Eliminate datetime type!

-I have teams working in Microsoft .NET and SQL Server, both of which allow a datetime type which has no variable offset information
+I have teams working in Microsoft .NET and SQL Server, both of which allow a datetime type which cannot store offset information across time zone offsets.
+But the very existence of that type has made it easier for developers to fall into the pitfalls described above.

 ## Helpful sites